joshwadd/Advanced_Lane_Detection/README.md

 ![Original Image](https://github.com/joshwadd/Advanced_Lane_Detection/blob/master/output_images/edge_detect_orig.png?raw=true)

-The image is then filtered by a white and yellow colour mask in HSV space according to the following threshold parameters
+The image is then filtered by a white and yellow colour mask in HSV space according to the following threshold parameters and produces the following binary masks

 ```python
 #Set parametrs for yellow filtering in HSV